Statuses in Latin with translation. Quotes in Latin with translation

 [Si duo faciunt idem, non est idem].

-If two people do the same thing, it is not the same thing (Terentius).
+If two people do the same thing, it is not the same thing (Terence).

-If the pain is excruciating, it is not long, if it is long, then it is not excruciating.
+If the pain is excruciating, it is not long-lasting; if it is long-lasting, it is not painful.

-Citing this position of Epicurus, Cicero in the treatise "On highest good and the highest evil" proves its inconsistency.
+Citing this position of Epicurus, Cicero in the treatise “On greater good and the highest evil" proves its inconsistency.

 [Si takuisses, philosophus mansisses].

 Boethius (c.
-480–524) in his book “On the Consolation of Philosophy” tells how someone who boasted of the title of philosopher, listened in silence for a long time to the scolding of a person who denounced him as a deceiver, and finally asked with mockery: “Now you understand that I really am a philosopher ?”, to which he received the answer: “Intellexissem, si tacuisses” 'I would understand this if you kept silent'.
+480–524) in his book “On the Consolation of Philosophy” tells how someone who boasted of the title of philosopher listened for a long time in silence to the abuse of a man who exposed him as a deceiver, and finally asked with mockery: “Now you understand that I am really a philosopher ?”, to which he received the answer: “Intellexissem, si tacuisses” 'I would have understood this if you had remained silent.'

 137. Si tu esses Helĕna, ego vellem esse Paris.

-[Si tu esses G x elena, ego wellem esse Paris].
+[Si tu ess G x elena, ego vellem esse Paris].

-If you were Elena, I would like to be Paris.
+If you were Helen, I would like to be Paris.

 From a medieval love poem.